quartzdevgg/zero-tauri/README.md

 > [!IMPORTANT]
-> **Disclaimer**: This project is not affiliated with, endorsed by, or connected to Zero or Mail-0 in any way.
-This is an unofficial, community-driven project.
+> **Disclaimer**: This project is not affiliated with, endorsed by, or connected to Zero or Mail-0 in any way

 <div align="center">